appuio/ops-techlab/labs/11_overview.md

 ## Lab 1.1: Architectural overview

-This is the environment, we will build and work on.
-It's deployed on Amazon AWS.
+This is the environment we will build and work on.
+It is deployed on Amazon AWS.

 ![Lab OpenShift cluster overview](11_ops-techlab.png)